TheoRGirard/Interpolate/README.md

 # Interpolate
-A lib to interpolate via Bernstein polynomials on Openscad.
+A lib to extrude shapes using interpolation via Bernstein polynomials on Openscad.

+Coming soon...